Health Education England National Data Service

 The Discovery work also included research interviews to identify placement oversight systems used by HEIs, understand the needs of ICSs and HEE’s future data collection requirements in this space, and look at how current data collections can be used to help inform discussions on maximisation of placement capacity.
 This will directly inform the HEE Business Plan requirement for 2020/21, to work with ICSs to co-design the specification for a digital management system for clinical placements.

 The Alpha phase of the project took place in September & October 2020.
+We are now moving into the implementation phase for the new HEE data collection Strategy.

 To support the long-term workforce planning process, HEE has developed ‘eCollection', an in-house data collection platform supporting a suite of data collection tools.